wandb/docs/content/guides/integrations/huggingface.md

 Make sure you set the project name _before_ you initialize the `Trainer`.
 {{% /alert %}}

-If a project name is not specified the project name defaults to "huggingface".
+If a project name is not specified the project name defaults to `huggingface`.

 ### 3. Log your training runs to W&B

-This is **the most important step:** when defining your `Trainer` training arguments, either inside your code or from the command line, is to set `report_to` to `"wandb"` in order enable logging with Weights & Biases.
+This is **the most important step** when defining your `Trainer` training arguments, either inside your code or from the command line, is to set `report_to` to `"wandb"` in order enable logging with Weights & Biases.

 The `logging_steps` argument in `TrainingArguments` will control how often training metrics are pushed to W&B during training.
 You can also give a name to the training run in W&B using the `run_name` argument.